 How to use the excel inventory template

-Second of all, having some Excel knowledge will help you, however, they do have a good knowledge base which you can access from within your Excel program.
+Having some Excel knowledge will help you, however, Excel does have a good knowledge base which you can access from within your Excel program.

-If you use Office 365, you can access help from the top menu, next to the light bulb icon where it says "Tell me what you want to do" where you can type in a word or two related to what you want help with and do a search.
+If you use Microsoft 365 (formerly called Office 365), you can access help from the top menu, next to the light bulb icon where it says "Tell me what you want to do" where you can type in a word or two related to what you want help with and do a search.

 When you open up the Excel Inventory template, you will see a line of named tabs across the bottom of the screen as in the picture below:-